typescript-eslint/typescript-eslint/packages/website/blog/2023-09-18-parser-options-project-true.md

 Project Services will automatically detect the TSConfig for each file (like `project: true`), and will also allow type information to be computed for JavaScript files without the `allowJs` compiler option (unlike `project: true`).

 We hope this option will eventually become the standard way to enable typed linting.
-However, because it's so new and untested, we're keeping it under the `EXPERIMENTAL_` prefix for at least all most of the `6.X` versions.
+However, because it's so new and untested, we're keeping it under the `EXPERIMENTAL_` prefix for at least all of the `6.X` versions.

 See [Packages > Parser > `EXPERIMENTAL_useProjectService`](/packages/parser#experimental_useprojectservice) for more information.